Madame-Aehm/CAB-Project-4-Spikes/spike19/notes.md

 app.use(cors());
 ```

 - Another non-essential, but very convenient package you can install is **concurrently**.
-This will let us launch both our back-end server, and React server, with just one command.
+This will let us launch both our back-end server and our React server with just one command.
 Otherwise, you'll need to have two terminals open - one for each.
 You can adapt the following script to whatever you find most convenient:

 ```js
 "scripts": {